 For reference, the entire configuration file is available at flux_dev-tok.yaml

-The next step consists in starting the training and waiting for it to complete.
+The next step consists of starting and waiting for the training to complete.
 In a terminal on our tmux:

 To see CPU and GPU usage, we can use nvitop (usable from pipx, itself installable using brew install pipx).
 In a new tmux terminal: pipx run nvitop

-Each save_every steps, a new .safetensors file is stored in the output directory.
-This is a fully usable LoRA.
+For each save_every step, a new .safetensors file is stored in the output directory.
+This is a usable LoRA.
 For example, at step 250, we get flux_dev-tok_000000250.safetensors.
-Based on the samples generated, we can decide to cancel training early if a given save provides better results than another.
+Based on the samples generated, we can cancel training early if a given save provides better results than another.

 The final weight is located at ~/Flux_Lora/trained_LoRA/flux_dev-tok/flux_dev-tok.safetensors and is under 200MB.